Have you ever wondered why teen girls stay in unhealthy relationships?

-I held her as she cried and I repeated, “Whatever it is, you’re going to be okay!”
+I held her as she cried and repeated, “Whatever it is, you’re going to be okay!”

-“Thank you for speaking to my class!
+Thank you for speaking to my class!
 Hearing you speak made me realize that I need to end a 2 ½ year relationship with my boyfriend.
 He pressured me into having sex about 9 months after we started dating.
 Even though he wasn’t a good guy, I felt like I had to have sex with him to keep him around.
 I gave him so many chances even when he lied to me and cheated on me.
 He even gave me an incurable STD and I stayed with him.

 Last summer I was diagnosed with HPV, the strain that causes cervical cancer.
 I’ve already had my cervix scraped twice because the pre-cancer cells had returned.
 My doctor says I will have to be monitored for cervical cancer the rest of my life.

 Listening to you talk about how a guy treats a girl that he really loves made me realize that he never really loved me.
 I just wish I had heard you before I made the decision to have sex with him.
-It’s not going to be easy, but I know what I have to do now.”
+It’s not going to be easy, but I know what I have to do now.

-“First, I am so emotionally attached to him that it was difficult for me to walk away.
+First, I am so emotionally attached to him that it is difficult for me to walk away.
 I have given him so many chances and even though he keeps hurting me, I always take him back.
-I just wish I hadn’t become so emotionally attached.”
+I just wish I hadn’t become so emotionally attached.

-Desire to minimize number of sexual partners
+2. Desire to minimize number of sexual partners

-“I only wanted to have one sexual partner during my lifetime.
-I felt that if I stayed with him, at least I could still meet my goal of only having one sexual partner even if I didn’t wait until marriage to lose my virginity.”
+I only wanted to have one sexual partner during my lifetime.
+I felt that if I stayed with him, at least I could still meet the goal of only having one sexual partner even if I didn’t wait until marriage to lose my virginity.

-Something is better than nothing!
+3. Something is better than nothing

-“My last reason is because I felt that I may as well stay with him because I can’t imagine any other guy wanting to date me once they find out I have HPV.
-I always felt if I didn’t stay with him, I may end up with no one.”
+My last reason is because I felt that I may as well stay with him because I can’t imagine any other guy wanting to date me once they find out I have HPV.
+I was afraid if I didn’t stay with him, I may end up with no one.

 Sex complicates things!

-FREE DOWNLOAD: 10 Things Every Teen Girl Needs to be F.A.B.With daily affirmations from this checklist and practice on her part, your daughter can become the Focused, Authentic & Brave girl you and I both know she can be.
+FREE DOWNLOAD: 10 Ways to Raise a Daughter Who’s F.A.B (Focused.
+Authentic.
+Brave).
+With lots of love from you, daily guidance from this checklist and practice on her part, your daughter can become the Focused, Authentic & Brave girl you and I both know she can be.